Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 • 4/5 users found the VISA incentive is still not compelling enough for them.

-ecoScore needs stronger business model and more sponsors
+ecoScore needs stronger business model

 Usability testing showed users want more clear, detailed eco info without scrolling.
 I redesigned the layout by shrinking images, prioritizing key details, and adding clear eco-labels to reduce overload.

-1. Adding informative sustainability labels
+1. Adding informative sustainability labels to website

 BEFORE